Published October 1, 2020

 Outline your policies in your listing: The hunt for a renter starts with your property listing, so be sure to make it clear what you are allowing specifically.
 The more clarity you have right from the start, the better.

-Create a pet addendum: This is a component of your contract that outlines what types of pets are allowed on the property, as well as how many.
+Create a pet addendum: A pet addendum to a lease is a component of your contract that outlines what types of pets are allowed on the property, as well as how many.

-Remember: Maryland doesn’t have any laws that limit you here outside of ADA requirements.
-That means you can choose how many pets, the type of pets, and the renters' responsibilities in managing those pets.
-Here are some things to keep in mind.
+Remember: Maryland doesn't have any laws that limit you outside of ADA requirements.
+That means you can choose how many pets, the type of pets, and the responsibilities of a pet owner in managing those pets.

 Some Baltimore rental property owners charge pet rent.
 That means that, in addition to charging the renter's rental fee, there is an additional monthly fee for the pet.
 This may be beneficial in spaces where there is heavy competition for properties that allow pets: you can adjust your 'pet rent rate' based on the properties around you.

-It’s a Hard Decision to Make: We Can Help
+It's a Hard Decision to Make!
+Our Maryland Property Management Team Can Help

-Working with our Rent Estate™ Advisors as your Maryland property management expert can help you with this process!
-Let our team provide you with some guidance and help you to create a rental agreement that properly protects your investment.
-This, along with the right monthly rent, can help you to benefit from opening up your Baltimore rental homes to pets.
+Working with our Rent Estate™ Advisors as your property management experts can help you decide if offering pet-friendly rentals is right for your goals.
+Let our team provide you with some guidance and pet-screening insights.
+We can also help you to create a rental agreement that properly protects your investment while potentially increasing your rental income and helping you find better quality renters.

 However, a pet isn't the only part of the equation!
 You need to make sure you've found the right renter, too.
 Download your free copy of our Tenant Screening Checklist to get started!